skenqbx/rail/doc/plugins.markdown

   - `{boolean} default` Enable buffering for all requests, defaults to `false`
   - `{number} max` The maximum buffer size, defaults to `134217728` (128 MiB)

+_Note_: When the maximum buffer size is reached, a _bailout_ is performed putting all buffered data back into the response stream and emitting the response.

 **request options**

   - `{boolean} buffer` En-/disable buffering